 - Spend time skin to skin.
-Hold your infant close to your chest while you feed her or just when you’re cuddling.
+Hold your infant close to your chest while you feed them or just when you’re cuddling.
 You can also stroke or gently massage your little one.

 - Talk to your baby.
-Coo, babble, sing, and speak to her -- she loves the sound of your voice.
+Coo, babble, sing, and speak to them -- they love the sound of your voice.

 - Look into your baby's eyes and smile.
-In time, she'll start to mimic your expressions.
+In time, they'll start to mimic your expressions.

 2. How much will my newborn sleep?

 A lot, at first -- as much as 18-20 hours a day.
 But not all at once.
 By 6 months, many babies sleep 6 hours a night.

 Use these tips to help your little one snooze:

-- When she fusses at night, wait a minute or two to see if she calms herself down and goes back to sleep.
+- When they fuss at night, wait a minute or two to see if they calm themselves down and go back to sleep.

 - Be quiet during nighttime feedings or diaper changes.
-Try not to wake her up too much.
+Try not to wake them up too much.

-- Be active and play during the day, so she stays awake for longer periods.
-That can gradually help her sleep more at night.
+- Be active and play during the day, so they stay awake for longer periods.
+That can gradually help them sleep more at night.

-3. How often will my baby nurse or take a bottle, and how can I be sure she's getting enough?
+3. How often will my baby nurse or take a bottle, and how can I be sure they are getting enough?

-She should eat every 2 to 3 hours if you give her formula and every 1-2 hours if you breastfeed her.
-You can tell that she's getting plenty to eat when:
+They should eat every 2 to 3 hours if you give them formula and every 1-2 hours if you breastfeed them.
+You can tell that they are getting plenty to eat when:

-- She spends 10 to 15 minutes at each breast actively sucking and swallowing, or she drinks 2 to 3 ounces of formula at each feeding.
+- They spend 10 to 15 minutes at each breast actively sucking and swallowing, or they drink 2 to 3 ounces of formula at each feeding.

-- She has six or more wet diapers and four or more poopy diapers every 24 hours after day 4.
+- They have six or more wet diapers and four or more poopy diapers every 24 hours after day 4.